hillaryAHR/LIB-201/mapping.md

 ### Check-in
-Complete the <a href="https://muw.instructure.com/courses/19030/quizzes/75447">1c.Mapping check-in</a> on choosing resources for research here.
+Complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78683">1c.Research data check-in</a> on choosing resources for research here.

 # 2. Building a Timeline